We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Glandular fever, or infectious mononucleosis, is common among teenagers, young adults, and college students.
-Some symptoms include a fever, a sore throat, fatigue, and swollen lymph nodes.
+Glandular fever, or infectious mononucleosis, is an infection carried through saliva.
+Symptoms include a fever, a sore throat, fatigue, and swollen lymph nodes.

 Glandular fever usually stems from an infection with the Epstein-Barr virus (EBV), a highly contagious herpes virus.